CyVerse-learning-materials/container_camp_workshop_2019/getting_started/agenda.rst

       -
     * - 03/07/19 (Thursday)
       - 8:30-9:00
-      - Containers in Astronomy: Lecture by CK Chan
+      - Containers in Astronomy: Presentation by CK Chan -
-      -
     * -
       - 9:00-9:30